want to create vector flames in Illustrator, in this tutorial I will

-Proceed to the creation of a match.
-Take the Rectangle Tool (M) and create a rectangle in the shape of a matchstick.
+Create a New Layer.
+Take the Rectangle Tool (M) again and draw a rectangle in the shape of a matchstick.
 Now fill it with a linear gradient of various shades of brown to convey the light distribution at the edges of the match.
 Here are the shades I used:

-Copy this rectangle and paste it in front (Command + C; Command + F).
-Now slightly reduce the height of the rectangle and fill it with a new linear gradient.
-The shades of brown on this rectangle are darker than the ones on the bottom rectangle.
+Copy this rectangle and paste it in front with Control-F. Now slightly reduce the height of the rectangle and fill it with a new linear gradient.
+The shades of brown on this rectangle should be darker than the ones on the bottom rectangle.
 Here are the values I used:

 Select the last two rectangles and go to Object > Blend > Make.